-Screencastify is an extension that let’s you create videos of yourself or screen that you can easily share with students.
-Record yourself demonstrating articulation techniques for them or doing a read a loud of the book you want to use in teletherapy that week.
-There is a paid version bu the free version allows you to record for up to 5 minutes.
+Screencastify is an extension that lets you create videos of yourself or screen that you can share with students.
+Record yourself demonstrating articulation techniques or doing a read-aloud of the book you want to use in teletherapy that week.
+There is a paid version but the free version allows you to record for up to 5 minutes.

 WebPaint is a great option if you want to annotate right onto a web article or website.
 Just bring up the site you want and click on the WebPaint icon and you will have a bunch of drawing tools as your disposal that you can use highlight vocabulary, bring attention to clues or text features, etc.

 Visual Effects for Google Meet

 Visual Effects for Google Meet let’s you images and scenes as your background during a Meet.
 If you have seen those fun videos of teachers looking like they are at the beach ( like we are all wishing ) or on a farm, that is what I am talking about.
 Zoom has this built right in, Google Meet does not.
 This can also be helpful too if you have a student using an AAC device or are working in a group.
 You can create a background for yourself with select symbols that they can move the mouse too ( if you are giving screen control) or that you can use as prompts.